ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Bible Notes/Authority - Shiny Happy People (Part II).md

 > 26. Peter saith unto him, Of strangers.
 Jesus saith unto him, **Then are the children free**.
 > 27. **Notwithstanding, lest we should offend them**, go thou to the sea, and cast an hook, and take up the fish that first cometh up; and when thou hast opened his mouth, thou shalt find a piece of money: that take, and give unto them for me and thee.

 Jesus did not legitimize the government's ability to tax citizens.
 In fact, **Jesus said that is an illegitimate function of government**. ==He did not tell Peter to pay the tax because it was the proper and moral thing to do.
 He told Peter to pay the tax because he didn't want to get in trouble with them==.
-"Lest we offend them."
-If it is not a moral principle, but a practical principle, I can only conclude that at a stop sign where there are no police men to offend, and no cars nearby, if it is safe, there is no moral obligation to stop.
+"Lest we should offend them."
+If it is not a moral principle, but a practical principle, I conclude that at a stop sign where there are no police men to offend, and no cars nearby, if it is safe, there is no moral obligation to stop.
 I don't see any scripture that gives the government authority to regulate driving standards.
 How a citizen drives is only punishable if it causes harm to another person.
 Otherwise it is not evil. **Evil means harm**.
 The only government role in Romans 13 is to punish evil, not to punish arbitrary rules that don't affect anybody.

 ### Privately Operated Toll Roads